SmokeShine/obsidian_backup/Fleeting Notes/Magnum IO.md

 	- compress
 - DistributedDataParallel
 	- Fills the gradient bucket and then give it to communication layer in async
+- Congestion algorithms
+	- Cubic
+	- Round robin
+- InfiniBand-level RDMA
+	- Two GPUs can access each other memory using network without involving their CPUs
+	- So, NIC should be pinned to same NUMA unit as CPU
 ---
 # References